 Grilled Tuna with Smoked-Almond Romesco Sauce

-F&W's Nick Fauchald adds fabulous smoky flavors to the Catalan sauce romesco by swapping in smoked almonds for the usual plain kind and adding a touch of pimentón de la Vera (powdered, smoked Spanish red peppers).
+Try Smoky Ingredients: Take advantage of the flavors of ingredients like smoked almonds and smoked trout, and you don’t even need to grill.
+Fauchald adds fabulous smoky flavors to the Catalan sauce romesco by swapping in smoked almonds for the usual plain kind and adding a touch of pimentón de la Vera (powdered, smoked Spanish red peppers).